unstructuredstudio/zubhub/README.md

 - On your terminal/command line, navigate to **./zubhub/zubhub_frontend/zubhub** directory

-- Create a file named **.env** in the frontend root folder (same directory with package.json), then copy-past the following lines
+- Create a file named **.env** in the frontend root folder (same directory with package.json), with the following content

 ```sh
 #.env